k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 <web>

 ## Viewing the List of DB Objects
 Expand or collapse the DB objects tree.
-The below image shows how it looks like when opened via the DB Interface Explorer, where a similar tree appears at Query Builder popup (when opened in Schema Editor, Graphit and Broadway)
+The below image shows how it looks like when opened via the DB Interface Explorer, where a similar tree appears at Query Builder pop-up (when opened in Schema Editor, Graphit and Broadway)

 ![image](images/02_querytab_WEB.PNG)